Frequently Asked Questions

 Program & Membership Questions

-What makes Time4Learning good for a child with special needs?There are many reasons Time4Learning works well with exceptional students.
-Every child has his or her own combination of gifts, skills, needs, and difficulties with learning, so each deserves a customized learning program suited to his or her needs.
-Time4Learning is great for educating both gifted students and those with special needs.
+How can Time4Learning help my child with special needs?There are many reasons Time4Learning works well with exceptional students.
+Every child has his or her own combination of gifts, skills, needs, and difficulties with learning, so each deserves a learning program suited to his or her needs.
+Time4Learning is great for educating both gifted students and those with special needs because:

 - The levels for language arts and math programs are independently set for each child, helping those who perform or progress at different levels.